GIXLabs/GIXLabs.github.io/safe.md

 # Policies
 Our policies are the implementation details for the above rules.
 If you find that one of these policies violates a rule, the rule takes precedence.
+1. Do not operate drones inside the building or on any of the balconies.
+2. Spray adhesives are not allowed in the Prototyping Labs.
+3. Prototyping Labs tools must stay in the Prototyping Labs unless you have approval from staff.
+4. The materials in the Prototyping Labs are intended for classwork, one-off projects, or prototypes, not for production.
+In other words, don't run an Etsy shop out of the Prototyping Labs.
+5. Only use tools you have been trained on.
+If you don't know how to use a tool, as a member of staff to train you or help you with the tool.
+6. Only use the Prototyping Labs with a clear head.
+Distraction, intoxication, and lack of sleep all lead to injuries and are not allowed.
+7. Mess-producing activities that affect other users (sanding and anything with fumes) must be done in their appropriate areas (woodshop and fume hood/paint booth respectively).
+8. Dress appropriately when operating tools in the Prototyping Labs.
+This means no loose clothing, dangling jewelry, lanyard, loose hair, or open-toed shoes.
+9. Wear appropriate protective equipment for the task at hand.
+This means eye and ear protection when working in the woodshop and gloves when working with chemicals (including SLA resin).
+Eye protection is also recommended when soldering.
+10. Report damaged or malfunctioning equipment to staff immediately.
+Do not attempt to repair yourself as you can incur liability that way.
+11. Use only approved materials in the Prototyping Labs.
+The materials provide in the Labs are pre-approved, but outside materials must be approved by staff, particularly if you are going to use them on the lasers.

 # Standard Operating Procedures